Pau Víctor: Barcelona

 On 24 July 2024, Víctor joined Barça permanently, signing a contract until 2029 and being included in the first team squad.
 On 30 July 2024, he made his debut in a friendly match against Manchester City, in which he scored the opening goal in a 2–2 draw.
 He made his second appearance on 3 August in another friendly against Real Madrid, scoring a brace in a 2–1 victory.
 Víctor made his La Liga debut on 17 August, replacing Lamine Yamal late into a 2–1 away win over Valencia.

 Due to Barcelona's administrative failure to register both Víctor and teammate Dani Olmo for the second half of the season, there was a possibility of both players becoming free agents.
 However, on 8 January 2025, the Consejo Superior de Deportes approved the registration of both Olmo and Víctor, meaning that both players could participate for Barcelona in La Liga, the UEFA Champions League, the Copa del Rey and the eventual Supercopa de España final victory against Real Madrid.

 Braga

 On 25 July 2025, Víctor signed for Portuguese club Braga on a contract until 2030, for a fee of €12 million.
+Braga presented him as an important signing for their attacking line and described the move as a key step in his development and playing opportunities.

 Personal life

-Victor's younger brother Guillem is also a footballer.
-A right-back, he plays in the youth categories of Barcelona.
+Víctor's younger brother Guillem is also a footballer.
+A right-back, he plays in the FC Barcelona Atlètic.